 The GNU developers responsible for GCC have eliminated all of the P1 regressions (their most serious class of regressions in this open-source compiler) in the GNU Compiler Collection 4.6.0 code-base, so they have went ahead and tagged the first release candidate.

 Red Hat's Jakub Jelinek issued a new status report on the progress of GCC 4.6.
 The P1 regression count is now at zero, after the last four bugs were corrected in the past week.
 There have also been seven P2 regressions fixed, but three new regressions of P3 status discovered.

-by Jakub.
+With the P1 regression count zeroed out, a few minutes later the first release candidate was released by Jakub.
 Assuming there isn't any bad feedback about GCC 4.6 RC1, the final release should not be too far out.

-The GCC trunk is now already being focused towards GCC 4.7 work
+The GCC trunk is now already being focused towards GCC 4.7 work.

 GCC 4.6 will be released head-to-head against LLVM 2.9, which is a major update for the Clang and Low-Level Virtual Machine folks and that final release is coming in early April.